mrafayaleem/gdx-sqlite/README.md

 ```

 ## Compiling the Code:
 The repository contains all the necessary libraries and files to generate jar files.
 Three test projects are also added which depend on the respective gdx-sqlite projects to run.
 To generate jar files from the source code, clone the repository and execute ```ant clean build``` command from the root directory.
 This will generate jars in their respective folders (in jar directory of each gdx-sqlite project).
+Note that the gdx-sqlite projects are independent of the test projects.

 ## License:
 This extension follows the Apache License version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)